How to Be Professional

 Nothing too tight, too short or too revealing is a good general rule to follow when dressing as a professional.
 Buy and wear garments of the best quality you can afford.

 However, how you dress as a business professional will greatly depend on what business you’re in.
 If your business involves leading bicycle tours, then obviously spandex is a fine choice.
-If you’re a healthcare professional, you’ll be wearing a uniform.
+If you’re a health care professional, you’ll be wearing a uniform.

 The general dress watchword for professionals is conservative.
 Want to be taken seriously?
 Dress seriously.
-Save the trendy pieces for “off-duty” times.
+Save the trendy pieces for off-duty times.

 Be sensible.
-Is it really a good idea to be wearing those 4-inch heels when you have four properties to show that day?
+Is it a good idea to be wearing those 4-inch heels when you have four properties to show that day?

 Pay attention to your accessories.
 Don’t overdo the jewelry.
 Professional and tacky do not go together.
-If you need to carry a handbag, a portfolio or a briefcase, it should be current and in good repair.
-Shoes should be conservative, appropriate to your profession, in good repair and polished if necessary.
+If you need to carry a handbag, a portfolio, or a briefcase, it should be current and in good repair.
+Shoes should be conservative, appropriate to your profession, in good repair, and polished if necessary.

 Give clients and customers face-time when you’re talking to them.
 Put your phone away and look them in the eye.
-Customers and clients want to feel that you’re giving them your whole attention and you don’t want to lose customers by making them feel unimportant.
+Customers and clients want to feel that you’re giving them your whole attention, and you don’t want to lose customers by making them feel unimportant.

 Listen to your clients and customers actively.
 Use behaviors such as mirroring and rephrasing to let them know that you hear them.
 Practice active listening.

-Get rid of/eliminate habits that interfere with communication.
+Eliminate habits that interfere with communication.
 Don’t eat or chew gum when meeting with a client.
 If you’re meeting in an office, don’t play background music; it can make it very difficult for some people to hear what you’re saying, even when played at a low level.

 Do not discuss the call when you return.
 Simply say something such as, “Now, where were we?” and carry on.
 For one thing, no matter how important the call was to you, chances are extremely high they won’t care.
-But also, as a professional, it’s your place to keep confidences.
-No one wants their financial advisor/lawyer/hairdresser/chiropractor talking about them – and they’ll assume you would if you talk about someone else.

 Do not ignore phone calls.
 Business calls should be answered by the next day at the latest.
 Can’t manage it?
 Then it’s time to invest in some additional phone services or hire a receptionist or answering service.